adamroach/haiku-controller/README.md

 look around at local maker and hobbiest shops, though, as they frequently have better prices.
 Beyond those things listed here, you'll also need a small quantity of wire, some solder, and a handful of tools like a jewelers' screwdriver and a soldering iron.
-And, of course, you'll need access to a 3D printer.

 The "Min Cost" column represents the price of the smallest quantity of the specific item *available from Amazon*, and is meant to represent the maximum